Look what bots made her do: Taylor Swift claims new ticket scheme favours fans

 "We may not make as much money anymore on the recorded music side of things, so let's make sure that the stereotypical view of where they make their money — on the road — let's exploit that in the best possible way," Alper said.

-But there's just one problem — there's no guarantee fans will get what they want.
+But there's just one problem — there's no guarantee fans will get a ticket if they play along.

 - Ontario pitches new rules to crack down on ticket scalping and bots